Zafwan/photo-album/README.md

 # photo-album
-Photo Album Web Application (HTML, CSS, JavaScript)
+Photo Album Webpage (HTML, CSS, JavaScript)
 - fetch images using picsum photos API

 How to run the application :